How do I know if I've got the right size of hoof boot?

 Should I buy Simple, Sport, Trek or Entry Level (ELB) hoof boots for my horse?

 The Cavallo Simple hoof boot is the all terrain, multi-purpose “hiking boot” if you like.
 It has a full leather upper.
 The Sport hoof boot is the lighter “action” boot with a built in break-over and heel skid break.
 It’s slightly lighter than the Simple boot and has reflective piping to increase visibility.
 The Trek is our 'top of the range' boot.
 It is made of TPU and sold in singles.
-The very affordable ELB is our latest addition.
-It is the lightest boot in the range with a lovely deep tread on the regular and slim soles.
-It is starting to become our most popular boot.
+The very affordable ELB is the latest addition.

 Both the Trek and the ELB have Cavallo’s signature front opening system and both have built in drainage and a soft foam filled leather collar with back-flap bulb protection.